shobrook/rebound/README.md

 # rebound

-Rebound is a command-line tool that instantly fetches Stack Overflow results when you get a compiler error.
+Rebound is a command-line tool that instantly fetches Stack Overflow results when an exception is thrown.
 Just use the `rebound` command to execute your file.

 ![Placeholder Demo](docs/demo.gif)